Preparedness Advice Blog

 You are out for the day and are 50 or 60 miles from home, when your car quits from EMP, or some other catastrophic event occurs, and you have to walk home.
 The weather is not good, you have to deal with snow, cold or rain and you only have a pair of tennis shoes.
 How can you make improvised footwear?

-If you have any kind of a get home kit, hopefully you will have a couple of plastic bags large enough to fit over your feet and extra pair of socks. …Read More...
+If you have any kind of a get home kit, hopefully you will have a couple of plastic bags large enough to fit over your feet and extra pair of socks.
+Put both pairs of socks on and then pull the plastic bag over them. …Read More...

 A while back I wore a hole in the rubber mat in my car.
 Now these things are expensive and I was not looking forward to buying a new one.
 This is when one of my sons spoke up and said why don’t you repair it with shoe goo.
 I thought what do I have to lose and tried it.
 It worked beautifully and has been holding up for over a year with no change.